EndPointCorp/end-point-blog/2025/05/vector-search.md

 7. Enterprise Search:

 Helping employees find documents, emails, or internal resources by understanding the context of their queries.
-Example: Searching “project timeline” could retrieve relevant spreadsheets or emails.
+Example: Searching "project timeline" could retrieve relevant spreadsheets or emails.

 8. Healthcare: